vogler/free-games-claimer/README.md

 When running the first time, you have to login for each store you want to claim games on.
 You can login indirectly via the terminal or directly in the browser.
 The scripts will wait until you are successfully logged in.

 There will be prompts in the terminal asking you to enter email, password, and afterwards some OTP (one time password / security code) if you have 2FA/MFA (two-/multi-factor authentication) enabled.
-If you want to login yourself via the browser, you can just hit Escape to skip the prompts.
+If you want to login yourself via the browser, you can press escape in the terminal to skip the prompts.

-After login, the script will just continue claiming the current games.
+After login, the script will continue claiming the current games.
 If it still waits after you are already logged in, you can restart it (and open an issue).
+If you run the scripts regularly, you should not have to login again.

 ### Options
 Options are set via [environment variables](https://kinsta.com/knowledgebase/what-is-an-environment-variable/) which can be set in many ways and allow for flexible configuration.